-Even though the other books Jared Diamond wrote after The Third Chimpanzee can be seen expansions of some his ideas in this book, I’d still buy this book mainly for his examination on humans in the eyes of a zoologist and its focus on examining man as a third species of chimp, and the great wit and pleasure you would get from reading it.
+Even though the other books Jared Diamond wrote after The Third Chimpanzee can be seen expansions of some his ideas in this book, I’d still buy this book mainly for his examination of humankind through the eyes of a zoologist, his unique looking glass that sees man as a third species of chimp, and the great wit and pleasure you would get from reading it.

 A link to the latest edition of the book on Amazon can found here.